 Legislative Affairs Committee

 Advises the Council on legislative positions, generates member involvement on state and federal legislation.
 Recommends IHHC's annual legislative priorities and legislator(s) of the year.
 Assists in planning IHHC's Springfield lobby day.

 (meets occasionally as issues arise)

-Identify issues regarding the State’s transition to Managed Care; analyze and generate member involvement and action; help shape education sessions on Managed Care; guide Board and staff in communicating with Managed Care Organizations and the Department of Healthcare and Family Services.
+Identifies issues with the State’s transition to Managed Care; analyzes and generates member involvement and action; shapes education sessions on Managed Care; guides Board and staff in communicating with Managed Care Organizations and the Department of Healthcare and Family Services.

 Membership Services Committee

 (monthly teleconferences and occasional in-person meetings)

 Provides input on membership development and retention, potential services that might be offered to Council members, and policies related to membership.
 Makes recommendations for advancement of the IHHC website.